-Book, blogs, and essays related to the Maroons in the Age of Atlantic Slavery
+Book, New Books Interview, Lecture, blogs, and scholarly essays related to the Maroons (of Trelawney Town, Jamaica) in the Age of Atlantic Slavery

 Blog in Borealia (Group Blog in Early Canadian History) titled "Refugees Fit for Rescue: Loyalists, Maroons, and Mi’kmaq" (April 17, 2017)

 Blog in Acadiensis (Journal of the History of the Atlantic Region) titled "Reflections on Writing Maroon and Mi’kmaq History” (November 8, 2017)

 “The Royalist Maroons of Jamaica in the British Atlantic World, 1740-1800,” in Varia História (Universidade Federal de Minas Gerais, 2019).

 “’Wayward Humors and Perverse Disputings’: Exiled Blacks and the Foundation of Sierra Leone, 1787-1800,” in Africans in Exile: Mobility, Law, and Identity (University of Indiana Press, 2018).